natalineverova/natalineverova/README.md

 ### Hi, I’m Natali 👋

-👀 I’m interested in numbers, analytics and problem solving
+👀  ᠌Passionate problem-solver with a love for technology and innovation.

 ___________________________________________________________________